JBlaschke/PybindGPU/README.md

 # PybindGPU

-Light-weight python bindings to control GPUs.
+Light-weight Python bindings to control GPUs.
 This is intended to be a very lightweight alternative to `PyCUDA`, or `CuPy`, as well as working on AMD GPUs.
-Inteded to help you write light-weight python glue code for existing device kernels.
-This module allows all the usual device controls (setting/getting the device ID, stream, and events), as well as controlling the data flow to and fromt he device.
+Intended to help you write light-weight Python glue code for existing device kernels.
+This module allows all the usual device controls (setting/getting the device ID, stream, and events), as well as controlling the data flow to and from the device.
 This module does not let you launch device code -- that's up to you dear user.

 What is this good for?
 If you have device code already, and you want to control